Course Schedules & Grading

 Course descriptions are available as a PDF.

-Fall 2014 registration begins Tuesday, April 1 at 8:30 a.m. for students with 60 or more earned hours.
-Students with 30 or more earned hours may register beginning Wednesday, April 2 at 8:30 a.m., and students with fewer than 30 earned hours may register starting Thursday, April 3 at 8:30 a.m.
+Fall 2017 registration begins Tuesday, March 28th at 8:30 a.m. for students with 60 or more earned hours.
+Students with 30 or more earned hours may register beginning at 8:30 a.m. on Wednesday, March 29th, and students with fewer than 30 earned hours may register starting at 8:30 a.m. on Thursday, March 30th.
+If you have any problems registering for classes after your registration priority group has begun, please contact the Law Registrar’s Office at 419.530.5098 or 419.530.2935.

 Current students may register or make changes to their schedules at myUT (log-in required).
 Course and exam schedules will be posted here as they become available.